sybrew/the-seo-framework/readme.txt

 = 4.2.1 =

-This update addresses a few regressions brought in 4.2.0; it fixes the canonical URL for [paginated categories, TODO, and TODO](TODO).
+This update addresses a few regressions brought in 4.2.0; it fixes the canonical URL for paginated categories, corrects an API misnomer, and [rectifies a few edge cases](TODO).
+TSF now also supports PHP 8.1.

 **For everyone:**